LeetLLM

 Speculative decoding

-Think of speculative decoding as a senior engineer supervising a fast draft.
+Speculative decoding pairs a fast draft with a stricter verifier.
 The draft model proposes a few tokens, and the target model verifies them in parallel.
 If the target agrees, the client can stream several tokens after one target pass.
 If the draft misses, the target supplies the correction.

 The process works in three stages: